claranet/spryker-demoshop/README.md

 each of the services gets initialized.

-You can use this repository either as a demonstration for a paradigmatic shop based on Spryker Commerce Framework or as starting point for the development of your own implementation beginning with a fork of the demoshop.
+You can use this repository either as a demonstration for a paradigmatic shop based on Spryker Commerce OS or as starting point for the development of your own implementation beginning with a fork of the demoshop.

 The build and start procedure along with further tooling are inherited from the